TomasSirotek/cms-project-week/README.md

 To make the navigation bar component from bootstrap customizable we had to use php fule  from official GitHub repository and register navigation bar in functions.php

-#### Buttons get_field('');

-Creating simple button with PHP and WP(link) with opening site on the new page and assigning specific URL.

 #### Problems I ran Into & Solutions

 On the site we have used many repetative card elements which in order to make it proper WordPress adjustible we would have to use featur called repeater.
+This feature is paid at the moment and was not available for us to use during this week.

 ### Useful resources